palantir/conjure-java/readme.md

 In the undertow setting, for a `ServiceName` conjure defined service, conjure will generate an interface: `ServiceName` to be extended by your resource and a [Service](https://github.com/palantir/conjure-java/blob/develop/conjure-undertow-lib/src/main/java/com/palantir/conjure/java/undertow/lib/Service.java) named `ServiceNameEndpoints`

-To avoid conflicts with jersey interfaces, use in your build.gradle:
+To avoid conflicts with the equivalent jersey interface (when you are generating both), use in your build.gradle:

 ```groovy
 conjure {